 Proscar is a pill for hair loss containing a 5mg dose of Finasteride, the same active ingredient found in Propecia.
 Both Proscar and Propecia were developed for the treatment of an enlarged prostate, and both are marketed by Merck Pharmaceuticals.

-During clinical trials, Merck noticed an interesting side effect to Finasteride – many men taking part in the trial experienced a reduction in their hereditary hair loss, in fact many subjects actually regrew hair that had been previously lost.
+During clinical trials of prostate drug finasteride, Merck noticed an interesting side effect – many men taking part in the trial experienced a reduction in their hereditary hair loss, in fact many subjects actually regrew hair that had been previously lost.

-Further experimentation revealed that only a 1mg dose of Finasteride was needed to produce this result, therefore Proscar was repackaged and rebranded as a 1mg dose called Propecia.
+Further experimentation revealed that only a 1mg dose of Finasteride was needed to produce this result, therefore Proscar was repackaged and rebranded as a 1mg dose, marketed as what is now known as Propecia.

 Does Proscar work more effectively than Propecia?